Values and Behaviour

-The Government set out its definition of British values in the 2011 Prevent Strategy, and these values were reiterated in 2014.
-At Summerswood Primary these values are reinforced regularly and in the following ways:
+At Summerswood these values are reinforced regularly and in the following ways:

 Democracy

-At Summerswood Primary School, we have a democratically elected School Parliament who represent the views of all the children in school and take on board their ideas to help improve our school.
+At Summerswood Primary School, we have a democratically elected School Parliament who represent the views of all the children in school and take on board their ideas to help support and develop our school.
 Summerswood School Parliament consists of Key Stage 1 and Key Stage 2 representatives from each class, who have been voted for by their peers.

-Summerswood School Parliament debate whole school issues that are brought to their attention by their peers or the staff.
+Summerswood School Parliament consider whole school issues that are brought to their attention by their peers or the staff.
 These may be things the school community would like to change or achieve.
-During the last academic year, the School Parliament debated homework, reading, behaviour and many more important issues.

 The Rule of Law

 The importance of laws, whether they are those that govern the class, the school, or the country, is consistently reinforced at Summerswood Primary School.
 Pupils are taught from an early age the rules of the school.
-These are our rules on our Pathway to Success.
 Pupils are taught the value and reasons behind rules and laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
-Each year the children decide upon their class rules and all the children contribute to the drawing up of the class rules.

 Individual Liberty

-Safeguarding our pupils is paramount and PSHCE/e-Safety lessons aim to equip pupils with the skills to make safe choices.
+Safeguarding our pupils is paramount and PSHE/e-Safety lessons aim to equip pupils with the skills to make safe choices.

 Mutual Respect